 Welcome to the Green Deal Malta platform!

-The idea of this platform came to me when I realised that there is a significant amount of work which is being done in Malta in relation to sustainability and the implementation of a Green Deal for Malta, however it is close to impossible to follow and keep tabs of all this work and the myriad of stakeholders involved.
+The idea of this platform came to Ewropa when we realised that there is a significant amount of work which is being done in Malta in relation to sustainability and the implementation of a Green Deal for Malta, however, it is close to impossible to follow and keep tabs of all this work and the myriad of stakeholders involved.

-For this reason, I wanted to create a centralised one-stop platform for all matters Green Deal and Sustainability related to Malta.
+For this reason, Ewropa wanted to create a centralised one-stop platform for all matters that are Green Deal and Sustainability related to Malta.

 Green Deal Malta will therefore:

-1. Showcase the work being done by all stakeholders, such as the Ministries, public departments, University faculties, NGOs, associations, private sector entities, and individuals amongst others;
+1. Showcases the work being done by all stakeholders, such as the Ministries, public departments, University faculties, NGOs, associations, private sector entities, start-ups and individuals amongst others;

-2. Introduce local and international talent and professionals in the field of Green Deal and sustainability; and
+2. Introduces local and international talent and professionals in the field of Green Deal and sustainability; and

-3. Identify and publicise the actions of those individuals, companies or entities who have actually implemented a robust ESG (Environment, Social, and Governance) or green strategy in their daily work or business.
+3. Identifies and publicises the actions of those individuals, companies or entities who have actually implemented a robust ESG (Environment, Social, and Governance) or green strategy in their daily work or business.

-You will be able to find out who is leading the scene in this green revolution for Malta – which companies, individuals and entities are leading the green game, and how.
+You will be able to find out who is leading the scene in the Green Revolution for Malta; and how.

 Sustainability in Malta